 The chromebook may also be out of date and it may need an update.

 But at what version should my Chromebook be?

 In November of 2022, version 105 would be good.
 Google's ChromeOS (the operating system your chromebook uses) changes versions like a runway model changes clothes.
 The latest versions of ChromeOS are here:

 The closer you are to the latest version, the more functionality you will have.
 If you're significantly out of date (say, 5-10 or more release versions), the less likely your Chromebook will behave as you need it to.

 Note: You are on the Stable Channel (Beta releases will always have bigger numbers) and we might even hold you a revision behind because educational software often lags behind what the corporate world is doing, and if you're at or near the stable release version, everything that does work on a Chromebook should work for you.
-The Dev Channel, with it's mysterious allure, exposes you to experimental features that may crash your Chromebook (and who wants that?);that's why you want want your computers to be Stable.
+The Dev Channel, with its mysterious allure, exposes you to experimental features that may crash your Chromebook (and who wants that?);that's why you want your computers to be Stable.

 Updating Your Chromebook

 You can always try to persuade it to download an update.
 Log in to your Chromebook and in Chrome type this address (where you might type http://www.google.com replace it with) chrome://os-settings/help

 You may have to press the Check for Updates button.
 It may start downloading an update and ask for a restart, and that's great, because you're getting an update that can fix things.

 If that page tells you "Google Chrome is up to date", and something still isn't working, it may be that Google has stopped sending updates to that device.